 - Converter Beads

-- There's a great example of an animal lover's bracelet with dog, cat, owl, fish and bluebird charms, and you could add (or substitute) a horse and/or a turtle.
-Of course, once you learn the basics, you'll be able to make any type of animal you like.
+The book includes a wonderful examples of an animal lover's bracelet with dog, cat, owl, fish and bluebird charms.
+You could easily add (or substitute) a horse and/or turtle.
+Of course, once you learn the basics from this book, you'll be able to make any type of animal you'd like.

 Projects for All Experience Levels